 If the balance exceeds Rs.
 50,000/- or total credit in the account exceeds Rs.
 1,00,000/- in a year, no further transaction will be permitted until the full KYC procedure is completed.

-Maximum 4 withdrawals in a month is allowed.
+Maximum 4 withdrawals in a month are allowed.

 Foreign Remittances are not allowed to be credited into a Small Account unless the identity of the client is fully established through the production of officially valid documents.